Kurokesu/SCE2-GRBL/README.md

 ---

 #### 5. Python
-Python IntelHex package is used by CMake for merging bootloader and application hex files.
-Python virtual environment is initialised by cmake upon project config within `build` directory. `intelhex` is run from this environment by cmake.
+Python IntelHex package is used by cmake for merging bootloader and application hex files.
+Python virtual environment is initialised upon project config within `build` directory. `intelhex` is run from this environment by cmake.
 For it to work make sure to install `python`, `python-venv` and `pip`.

 #### Install Python:
   ```bash